-As a general rule, most lawns and plants prefer a soil pH that is close to neutral in the 6.5 to 7.2 pH range, with a pH of 7.0 being neutral.
+As a general rule, most lawns and plants prefer a soil pH that is close to neutral in the 6.5 to 7.2 pH range (pH 7.0 is “neutral”).

 Excerpts from our soil pH page: